Sex and Temperament in Three Primitive Societies: Critical evaluation of findings

-Deborah Gewertz (1981) studied the Chambri (called Tchambuli by Mead) in 1974-1975, and found no evidence of such gender roles.
-Gewertz states that as far back in history as there is evidence (1850's) Chambri men dominated over the women, controlled their produce and made all important political decisions.
-In later years there has been a diligent search for societies in which women dominate men, or for signs of such past societies, but none have been found (Bamberger 1974).
+Deborah Gewertz studied the Chambri (called Tchambuli by Mead) in 1974–1975 with Frederick Errington.
+She observed in 1981 that most male–female interactions involved men acting assertively and women responding submissively.
+In her scholarship, she questioned whether either dominance and sexual roles is the best way to understand the relations between Chambri men and women, noting that Mead's description of female dominance contradicted men's formal authority within Chambri society.
+She found that men's devotion to artistry in the 1930s was a consequence of recent historical events: the destruction of Chambri villages in a conflict with the Iatmul village of Parambei and their recent return required them to rebuild men's houses.
+She also speculated that "the strained and watchful character that Mead observed" among them may also be a consequence of this conflict.
+She concluded that the male and female temperaments Mead observed "reflect[ed] a temporary shift" due to economic changes, shifting relationships, and this conflict.
+Returning to the subject in 1991 with Frederick Errington, she wrote that, "Chambri women did not dominate over Chambri men.
+Nor, because the political strategies and spheres of Chambri men and women were largely distinct, did Chambri men dominate over Chambri women."
+They concluded that men and women "could operate largely autonomously from the other, without being subject to coercion."

 Jessie Bernard criticized Mead's interpretations of her findings and argued that Mead's descriptions were subjective.
 Bernard argues that Mead claimed the Mundugumor women were temperamentally identical to men, but her reports indicate that there were in fact sex differences; Mundugumor women hazed each other less than men hazed each other and made efforts to make themselves physically desirable to others, married women had fewer affairs than married men, women were not taught to use weapons, women were used less as hostages and Mundugumor men engaged in physical fights more often than women.
 In contrast, the Arapesh were also described as equal in temperament, but Bernard states that Mead's own writings indicate that men physically fought over women, yet women did not fight over men.
 The Arapesh also seemed to have some conception of sex differences in temperament, as they would sometimes describe a woman as acting like a particularly quarrelsome man.
 Bernard also questioned if the behavior of men and women in those societies differed as much from Western behavior as Mead claimed.
 Bernard argued that some of her descriptions could be equally descriptive of a Western context.